se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 You can integrate the Electron framework in your project using the Angular CLI and start building your application.
 This [article](https://medium.com/@yannmjl/how-to-build-native-cross-platform-desktop-apps-with-angular-electron-bd1d6e3919b2) is a good introduction to building desktop apps with Angular and Electron.

-### Benefit 3: Angular Provides Two-way Data Binding.
+### Benefit 3: Angular Provides Two-way Data Binding

 Web apps have two main components, a _View_ and a _Model_.
 The View component is responsible for displaying data (i.e., the part users see).
 The Model is concerned with the logic implementation of the application.
 It updates and retrieves the data to and from the database.
 _Data binding_ refers to the exchange of data between the View and Model components.
-There are two types of data binding as explained below.
+There are two types of data binding as shown below.

 <center>
 <img src="data.jpg" width="50%">